Zkvers/snarkjs-bellman-adapter/README.md

 ```
 cd prove && npm install
-cd src && node adapter.js
+cd src && node adapter.js multiplication
 ```

-After that, you can see the generated uncompressed data files `proof_uncompressed.json` and `vkey_uncompressed.json`.
+After that, you can see the generated uncompressed data files `proof_uncompressed.json` and `vkey_uncompressed.json` of `multiplication` circuit.

 ### 3. Encode the uncompressed data into Affine and Verify

-Go to the directory `verify/src/adapter` and run the test:
+Go to the directory `verify/src/adapter` and run the test(here we will test `multiplication` circuit):

 ```
 cd ../../verify/src/adapter
-cargo test snark_proof_bellman_verify -- --nocapture
+CIRCUIT_DIR_NAME=multiplication cargo test snark_proof_bellman_verify -- --nocapture
 ```

 if you see the below output, which means the verification passed.